deors/deors-demos-microservices-docs/README.md

     docker service create -p 8181:8181 -e "CONFIG_HOST=config-service" -e "EUREKA_HOST=eureka-service" --name bookrec-edgeservice --network microdemo-network deors/deors.demos.microservices.bookrecedgeservice:latest docker service ps bookrec-edgeservice

-## 11) test services
+### 2.5) test services in the swarm

-access config service
+access the config service

     http://192.168.88.100:8888/env

-check config service is capable of returning the right configuration for some of the services
+check that config service is capable of returning the right configuration for some of the services

     http://192.168.88.100:8888/bookrec-service/default
     http://192.168.88.100:8888/eureka-service/default

-check eureka service is up and book recommendation service is registered
+check that eureka service is up and the book recommendation service and edge service are registered

     http://192.168.88.100:7878/

-check hystrix dashboard is up and running
+check that hystrix dashboard is up and running

     http://192.168.88.100:7979/hystrix